- Your City

 - When is the next Council Meeting?

-- How do I do a public records request?
+- How do I make a public records request?

 - How do I obtain voter registration information.